Crimean War: Long-term effects

-Surprisingly, after the war, the Russian-French rapprochement came, which corresponded to the plans of both sides.
+Surprisingly, after the war, a Russian-French rapprochement came, which corresponded to the plans of both sides.
 France persuaded the Russians to support their claims to return to the territories before the Congress of Vienna, in exchange for ceasing to act as a guarantor of the Paris peace.
 Alexander II stated in response to his minister's remark: "It would undoubtedly be more useful for our interests to have him among our allies if we could rely on him."